HarryKodden/SRAM-iRODS-Showcase/README.md

 We need to have the iRODS software, in this showcase the latest code is taken from the iRODS development repository https://github.com/irods/irods_development_environment

 We need to have:

-a) iRODS 'runner' docker images.
+- iRODS 'runner' docker images.
-b) iRODS software packages.
+- iRODS software packages.

 To facilitate these steps, a separate repository is available: https://github.com/HarryKodden/iRODS-Development-Bootstrapper.git